Legal Online Poker in the US: Can I Play in my State?

 Since then, several states have legalized online sports betting, a crucial step towards legal online poker.
 As a result, many state legislatures now address the topic of online gaming to see how it can benefit their states.

 Since the US Supreme Court ruling, dozens of states legalized sports betting in some form – live, mobile, online, or a combination.
-As of the start of 2023, there are 36 states plus Washington DC that have legalized sports wagering, with eight others in the process of considering bills.
-Only five states have not yet considered a bill.
+As of the start of 2023, there were 36 states plus Washington DC that had legalized sports wagering, with eight others in the process of considering bills.
+To date, only five states have not yet considered a bill.

 In some sense, this is a positive development for igaming as more states expand their gambling options and become familiar with geolocation and responsible gambling measures.
 While most of the sports betting states have not included online poker or casino games with their regulatory measures yet, the possibilities remain.